orusatc/Protractor-Jasmine/README.md

 4. Search for some product
 5. Click on the 5th product from search reslut list
 6. Check if price is less than 10000
-Please use Chrome browser Please use async/await JS functions.
+Please use Chrome browser.
+Please use async/await JS functions.
 SELENIUM_PROMISE_MANAGER should be disabled in Protractor config.